kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

             styles.css
 ```

-Once we have few more partial files, it is going to be more obvious how useful this workflow is.
+Once we have few more partial files, it is going to be easier to see how useful this workflow is.

 2. ( 2?
 I guess )